MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Not all broken defenses are equal: The dead angles of adversarial accuracy. [[paper]](https://arxiv.org/abs/2207.04129)
+  - Raphael Olivier, Bhiksha Raj.
+  - Key Word: Adversarial Defenses.
+  - <details><summary>Digest</summary> Many defenses, when evaluated against a strong attack, do not provide accuracy improvements while still contributing partially to adversarial robustness.
+Popular certification methods suffer from the same issue, as they provide a lower bound to accuracy.
+To capture finer robustness properties we propose a new metric for L2 robustness, adversarial angular sparsity, which partially answers the question "how many adversarial examples are there around an input".
+We demonstrate its usefulness by evaluating both "strong" and "weak" defenses.
+We show that some state-of-the-art defenses, delivering very similar accuracy, can have very different sparsity on the inputs that they are not robust on.
+We also show that some weak defenses actually decrease robustness, while others strengthen it in a measure that accuracy cannot capture.

 - Demystifying the Adversarial Robustness of Random Transformation Defenses. [[paper]](https://arxiv.org/abs/2207.03574) [[code]](https://github.com/wagner-group/demystify-random-transform)
   - Chawin Sitawarin, Zachary Golan-Strieb, David Wagner. *ICML 2022*